haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

 Important parameters that may be changed in your usage are contained and documented.

-Finally, for setup problem, like compilation error caused by different versions of ROS/Eigen, please first refer to existing __issues__, __pull request__, and __Google__ before raising a new issue.
+Finally, for setup problem, like compilation error cause by software version, please first refer to existing __issues__, __pull request__, and __Google__ before raising a new issue.
 Insignificant issue will receive no reply.

 ## 6. Updates